 Better Care Victoria will achieve this by:

-- providing funding for sector-led innovation projects
+- providing funding and hands-on support for sector-led innovation projects

 - supporting the development of improvement and change capability across the sector

 - sharing and dissemination of good practice across the sector.